MEASURE 11 ROBBERY CHARGES IN OREGON

 2ND DEGREE ROBBERY CHARGE UNDER MEASURE 11 IN OREGON

 - According to ORS § 164.395, a person commits the crime of robbery in the second degree if the person (Robbery in the 3rd degree) and the person:

 - (a) Represents by word or conduct that the person is armed with what purports to be a dangerous or deadly weapon; or

 - (b) Is aided by another person actually present.

-- A person commits the crime of robbery in the third degree if in the course of committing or attempting to commit theft or unauthorized use of a vehicle, the person uses or threatens the immediate use of physical force upon another person with the intent of:
+- According to ORS 164.395, a person commits the crime of robbery in the third degree if in the course of committing or attempting to commit theft or unauthorized use of a vehicle, the person uses or threatens the immediate use of physical force upon another person with the intent of:

 - (a) Preventing or overcoming resistance to the taking of the property or to retention thereof immediately after the taking; or